 Thinking, Fast and Slow – Daniel Kahneman

-The best life-changing books to read are:
+The most life-changing psychology books to get are:

 The Happiness Hypothesis – Jonathan Heidt